AbzAblaze/Nano-Website/README.md

 # Nano-Technologies-Website
-Website for a hypothetical tech company made with HTML/CSS, JScript and Bootstrap.
+Website for a hypothetical tech company made with HTML/CSS, JavaScript and Bootstrap.

 Access the website: http://nanotechnologies.site/